 Rancidity can set in long before you can taste it or smell it.
 Even though rancid oil doesn't pose a food-safety type of health risk, the less you consume, the better.

 The best storage containers for olive oil are made of either tinted glass (to keep out light) or a non-reactive metal, such as stainless steel.
-Avoid metal containers made of iron or copper because the chemical reactions between the olive oil and those metals create toxic compounds.
+Avoid metal containers made of iron or copper because the chemical reactions between olive oil and those metals create toxic compounds.
 Avoid most plastic, too; oil can absorb noxious substances such as polyvinyl chlorides (PVCs) out of the plastic.
-Containers also need a tight cap or lid to keep out unwanted air.
+Containers also need a tight cap or lid to keep out the unwanted air.

 Unlike wine, oil does not improve with age.
-As olive oil gets older, it gradually breaks down, more free oleic acid is formed, the acidity level rises, and flavor weakens.
+As olive oil gets older, it gradually breaks down, more free oleic acid is formed, the acidity level rises, and the flavor weakens.
 Extra-virgin oils keep better because they have a low acidity level to start with, but you should use lower-quality oils within months because they start out with higher acidity levels.
 As oil sits on your shelf, its acidity level rises daily, and soon it is not palatable.

 You'll get the best quality and flavor from your olive oil if you use it within a year of pressing.
 Olive oil remains at its peak for about two or three months after pressing, but unfortunately, few labels carry bottling dates or "use by" dates, let alone pressing dates.